 Organised study visits

 IDD's Masters in Public Administration (MPA) includes an organised overseas study visit.
 This is not linked to students' dissertations, but may involve research for a project report or essay.
 It enables students to:

 - Investigate cutting-edge issues

 - Learn from detailed discussions with policymakers and practitioners

 - Gain practical experience to enhance career development

 - Work with fellow students as well as make new contacts

 The student group visits a country relevant to the course content studied, often hosted by a particular organisation.
-Examples of recent study visit locations include Tunisia, Paraguay, Uganda and Lithuania.
+Examples of recent study visit locations include Beijing, St Petersburg, Vienna and Berlin.
 (Destinations vary and are selected by programme directors.)

 Please note that overseas visits are not available for students on distance learning programmes with IDD.